material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 The Runtime uses entities called **Executors** to execute types of Plans.
 The Executor is the specialized mediating agent between a Plan and its execution.

-We'll assume a function exists that returns an Executor capable of fulfilling a type of Plan.
+We'll assume a function exists that returns an Executor capable of executing a type of Plan.
 The method signature for this method might look like this:

     function executorForPlan(Plan, target, existingExecutors) -> Executor